 A handy database of your assets and their respective inspections is vital when getting equipment inspection software.

-You should be able to access a ton of information anytime you need it, e.g., when monitoring and assessing your assets, handling repairs, resolving client debates about damages, etc.
+You should be able to access a ton of information anytime you need it, e.g., when monitoring and assessing your assets, handling repairs, or resolving client debates about damages.

 Record360 has the Units panel on its dashboard that lists your rental equipment assets and their details, such as their locations, users, identification numbers, damages, and others.